apache/qpid-dispatch/doc/book/addressing.md

 > edges in a graph), *routing* determines which connection to use to send a message
 > directly to its destination or one step closer to its destination.

 Each router serves as the terminus of a collection of incoming and outgoing links.
-Some of the links are designated for message routing, and others are designated for link routing.
-In both cases, the links either connect directly to endpoints that produce and consume messages, or they connect to other routers in the network along previously established connections.
+The links either connect directly to endpoints that produce and consume messages, or they connect to other routers in the network along previously established connections.

 ### Message routing

 Message routing occurs upon delivery of a message and is done based on the address in the message's `to` field.

-When a delivery arrives on an incoming message-routing link, the router extracts the address from the delivered message's `to` field and looks the address up in its routing table.
+When a delivery arrives on an incoming link, the router extracts the address from the delivered message's `to` field and looks the address up in its routing table.
 The lookup results in zero or more outgoing links onto which the message shall be resent.